-Pros: It’s an easy to use and great for giving you that ‘big picture’ overview.
+Pros: It’s easy to use and great for giving you that ‘big picture’ overview.

 Pricing: There’s a free basic version, otherwise there’s Premium ($9.99 per month) and an Enterprise version – price available on request.

 Cons: Can be quite draining on your data and battery.
-Complaints also centre around the fact that the app can become quite cluttered.
+Complaints also center around the fact that the app can become quite cluttered.

-US Fleet Tracking is a privately owned business that offers GPS solutions that enables companies and individuals to monitor their car fleets.
+US Fleet Tracking is a privately owned business that offers GPS solutions that enable companies and individuals to monitor their car fleets.